-MEDIA accreditation is open for the launch of NASA’s Parker Solar Probe, a historic mission that will revolutionize our understanding of the Sun.
+ACCREDITATION is now open to media for the launch of NASA’s Parker Solar Probe.
+The mission aims to revolutionize our understanding of the Sun.

 The launch window will open at about 4 a.m.
 EDT, with an approximate one-hour duration, no earlier than Saturday, Aug.
 4.